rowickalab/qDSB-Seq/README.md

     Rscript ../R/generate_background_bed.R chromosome_length number_of_locations output

-To run the code for the example:
+To run the code for our example:

     cd example

     perl ../qDSB-seq.pl test_i-BLESS.seq test_gDNA.R1.seq test_gDNA.R2.seq -s test -r G1 -g yeast -f reference_genome/test.reference_genome.fas -i reference_genome/test.reference_genome.bowtie -e NotI -t 5 -c NotI.bed -b background.bed -p output

-The example was cut by NotI enzyme, which cleaves the substrate sequences and creates 5’-overhang.
+This example was cleaved by NotI enzyme, which cleaves the substrate sequences and creates 5’-overhang.
 Therefore, we should tell what kind of DNA ends is produced by '-t 5'.

 By running this code, it will produce two directories and one summary file.